Work for a Member organization and need a Member Portal account? Register here with your official email address.

 Bringing together visionary chefs, global institutions, researchers, and innovators, the event creates a forum for dialogue, debate, and collaboration—focused on actionable ideas that can influence the future of food in cities worldwide.

-The event features Kent Larson (MIT Media Lab), Chef Eneko Atxa, Chef Rasmus Munk, Jocelyn Brown Hall (FAO), and invited Chef Fatmata Binta, with Dr. Adela Balderas as host and moderator.
+The event features Kent Larson (MIT Media Lab), Chef Eneko Atxa, Chef Rasmus Munk, Jocelyn Brown Hall (FAO), Chef Fatmata Binta (Dine on a Mat), Luis Alonso (MIT Media Lab), and with Dr. Adela Balderas as host and moderator.
 Through keynote talks and a closing debate, speakers will share their perspectives on what “beyond gastronomy” means—and how it can help shape more sustainable, inclusive futures.